Spike Island seeks to be fully accessible. We would be happy to provide any further information or to discuss your requirements. Please contact us.

 By car: From the city centre, follow Prince Street over the bridge behind Arnolfini and turn right onto Cumberland Road at the mini-roundabout.
 Spike Island is approximately 0.5 miles on the right.
 From other directions, follow brown signs to SS Great Britain.

 Parking meters are in operation in the area.
-On weekdays, the first 30 minutes of parking are free and £1.00 for up to 3 hours.
+On weekdays, the first 30 minutes of parking are free and £1.00 per hour for up to 3 hours.
 A pay and display car park is also available just off of Gas Ferry Road.

 There are three blue badge spaces available directly outside the main entrance of Spike Island.